Wednesday, September 6, 2017

 Ran out of the house like a shot.

-They took all the money and children.
+They kept all the money and children.

 They transferred the cable connection.